AnthonyPAlicea/cascade-methodology/README.md

 - **Why Down:** A structured process of repeatedly asking "why?" to distill proposed features or requests into the true underlying problem.
 - **MSP:** A release strategy that focuses on solving the minimum set of problems necessary, instead of delivering a “minimum viable product” defined by feature lists.

+The Agile manifesto says that "working software is the primary measure of progress".
+In Cascade Methodology, we say that "problems solved is the primary measure of progress".
+Even if no software is created!

 ### Assessment Criteria
 - **Clarity of problem statements**: Does the statement avoid prescribing a solution?
 - **Cross-disciplinary input**: Were multiple “seats at the table” involved in defining the problems and solutions?